gabriellramos/rust-asterisk-manager/README.md

 ### Traditional Approach

 The core library **does not** include built-in automatic reconnection logic by design.
-The philosophy is to provide robust building blocks so you can implement the reconnection strategy that best fits your application (e.g., exponential backoff, fixed number of attempts, etc.).
+The philosophy is to provide robust building blocks so you can implement the reconnection strategy that best fits your application (e.g., fixed delays, exponential backoff, fixed number of attempts, etc.).

 When the connection is lost, methods like `send_action` will return an `AmiError::ConnectionClosed`, and the event stream will end.
 Your application should handle these signals by creating a new `Manager` instance and calling `connect_and_login` again.